 Lloyd Leva Plaine Distinguished Lecture Series

-Lloyd Leva Plaine was an accomplished Washington, D.C. estate planning attorney who, sadly, died too young, at the age of only 62 years, on February 2, 2010.
-Her many friends and colleagues formed the Lloyd Leva Plaine Memorial Fund at The ACTEC Foundation to establish a Lecture Series in her honor.
-The lectures are intended to recognize and celebrate Lloyd’s commitment to her profession and to perpetuate the spirit, interests, standards and contributions reflected in her career.
-The ACTEC Foundation supports a lecture series with the Heckerling Institute on Estate Planning in her memory.
+Lloyd Leva Plaine was an accomplished Washington, D.C. estate planning attorney who died too young on February 2, 2010.
+Her many friends and colleagues formed the Lloyd Leva Plaine Memorial Fund at The ACTEC Foundation to establish a lecture series in her honor.
+The lectures recognize and celebrate Lloyd’s commitment to her profession and to perpetuate the spirit, interests, standards and contributions reflected in her career.
+During her career she served as the Chair of the Section of Real Property, Trust and Estate (RPTE) Law of the American Bar Association (the first woman chair), a member of the Council of the Section of Taxation of the American Bar Association, a member of the Board of Regents of the American College of Trust and Estate Council (ACTEC), a member of the Advisory Board of the University of Miami’s Heckerling Institute on Estate Planning.
+The ACTEC Foundation supports this biennial lecture series, which is held during the Heckerling Institute on Estate Planning in her memory.

 Past Lectures Available for Download

-- Trevor Potter — Money in Politics: A Hydraulic or a Legal Issue?
+- Trevor Potter — Trevor Alexander McClurg Potter served as the former commissioner and chairman of the United States Federal Election Commission.
+His 2018 Lloyd Leva Plaine Lecture was titled Money in Politics: A Hydraulic or a Legal Issue?
 (PDF) For over a century federal law has attempted to regulate the sources and amounts of money in elections.
 The result proves to some that money is a hydraulic force: efforts to channel it only result in broken dikes and washed away dams.
 Others believe that the problem is in artful drafting, failed regulators, partisan greediness, the leveraging of the tax code to subvert the campaign finance laws, and a Supreme Court which has no understanding of how politics and the legislative system actually work.
 Which is it?

-- Jeffrey Tobin — The Supreme Court in the Age of Obama (PDF) Summary Prepared by Steve R. Akers.
-Mr. Toobin’s insights into the Supreme Court and Chief Justice John Roberts are not merely interesting but are also highly relevant to estate planning practices.
+- Jeffrey Toobin — Jeffrey Ross Toobin is a lawyer, author, blogger, and legal analyst for CNN.
+His 2018 Lloyd Leva Plaine Lecture was titled The Supreme Court in the Age of Obama (PDF), with a summary Prepared by Steve R. Akers.
+Mr. Toobin’s insights into the Supreme Court and Chief Justice John Roberts were not merely interesting but were also highly relevant to estate planning practices.
 After all, the U.S. Supreme Court has a substantial impact on the estate planning practice area.